FilippoVenturini8/asmd23-public-01-atdd/README.md

 > "In each scenario I want a When clause that add the two numbers in the calculator like this: "When I add N1 and N2".
 In the Then clause for be more specific the clause should say "Then the division should be R" where R is the result."

-The feature generated with this second prompt are completely compatible with the already generated steps and requires to generate only the step necessary for the division.
+The feature generated with this second prompt is contained in `Calculation-LLM-division.feature` are completely compatible with the already generated steps and requires to generate only the step necessary for the division.

+With the last prompt the goal is to **improve** the current implementation provided by `ChatGPT` by realizing just one `Scenario Outline` insthead of multiple repretitive scenarios.

+> "Modify the specification using only a Scenario Outline fo test every scenarios"

+The result is contained in `Calculation-LLM-division-outline.feature` is correct and doesn't requires any additional changes.